 Mount Evans Scenic Byway

 You’ll see all of the Front Range (that’s Denver and the area around it) spread out before you from the top, and you might also see Colorado wildlife like pikas, marmots, and bighorn sheep.

-Go Tubing on Clear Creek
+Clear Creek Tubing

 Clear Creek in Golden is a popular place both for a leisurely float down the creek, and for some serious kayaking.
-If you want to keep things light, you can rent an innertube in Golden, hop in the water, and float a short way down before getting out to do it again.
+If you want to keep things light, you can rent an inner tube in Golden, hop in the water, and float a short way down before getting out to do it again.
 Kayakers have their own area to do some more strenuous paddling.

 Be sure to spend some time in Golden as well, looking at the shops and stopping for a bite to eat.
-It’s a quaint area just twenty minutes from Denver – perfect for a side trip!
+It’s a quaint area just twenty minutes from Denver, perfect for a side trip!

 Glenwood Springs has three hot springs areas, but the best-known is the Glenwood Hot Springs Resort.
 You can stay in rooms at the resort, but you can also pay a day fee to use the pool and you can purchase spa services without being an overnight guest.

 There’s also a splash zone for kids that’s open from Memorial Day to Labor Day.
 The pool is open year-round, however, and there’s nothing like the feeling of hopping into the hot springs while the snow is falling all around you and on the beautiful mountains of Colorado!

 Choose between 25 hot spring pools, each varying in size and temperature.